MOARdV/FlightSystemsRedux/README.md

 Earlier versions of the listed mods may work, but such configurations are untested and unsupported.

+These IVAs have additional functionality when the following mods are installed:

+* [Kerbal Alarm Clock](http://forum.kerbalspaceprogram.com/index.php?/topic/22809-10x-kerbal-alarm-clock-v3500-dec-3/) - adds the ability to view the time until the next Kerbal Alarm Clock alarm triggers when using the auxiliary digital timer.
+* [MechJeb](http://forum.kerbalspaceprogram.com/index.php?/topic/111978-105-anatid-robotics-mumech-mechjeb-autopilot-256-23-feb-2016/) - adds launch, landing, maneuver node, and rendezvous autopilots, Smart A.S.S. functionality, as well as the ability to configure launch parameters, orbit changes, and rendezvous maneuvers.
+* [RealChute](http://forum.kerbalspaceprogram.com/index.php?/topic/52931-10511wenkel-corporation-realchute-parachute-systems-v14x3-020416-11-prerelease-available/) - adds the ability to arm RealChute parachutes for deployment, in addition to deploying parachutes.

 ## Installation

 Merge the GameData folder in this archive with the GameData folder in your KSP installation.
 The contents of this archive do not overwrite existing files anywhere but GameData/MOARdV/FlightSystemsRedux.